syncfusion-content/wpf-docs/wpf/ReportViewer/Report-Viewer-API.md

 </tr>
 <tr>
 <td>ShowPrintButton</td>
-<td>Gets or sets a value that indica tes whether Print button is visible on the toolbar.</td>
+<td>Gets or sets a value that indicates whether Print button is visible on the toolbar.</td>
 <td>Dependency Property</td>
 <td>Boolean</td>
 </tr>